 Aloe vera is grown in most of the tropical and sub-tropical regions of the world and holds a special place in the traditional Chinese, Middle-eastern and Indian herbal medicine streams.

 Also called as the ‘Lily of the Desert’, aloe vera contains about 200 biologically active components including essential vitamins (A, B1, B2, B3, B6, B12, C, and E), minerals (magnesium, iron, calcium, zinc, choline, selenium, and potassium) and amino acids.
 Yep, you read it right.

 Energy replenishment, skin injuries, burns, acne, acid reflux—name a condition, and you will find its cure in this amazing plant.
 The gel of aloe vera plant can be made into a clear juice which when had twice a day can save you from the health issues, and make your skin better.

 It also contains minerals such as germanium, iron, and copper—all of which have healing properties.
 What’s more, the religious usage of this juice helps with the detoxification of the body by promoting hydration and digestion as well as preventing inflammation.
 If you are not fond of the bland taste of this juice, you can mix it with different special ingredients like citrus and honey to churn out the best from them.
 Plus, the excessive presence of vitamin C in the citrus fruits enhances the iron absorption in the body.

 Aloe vera also has anti-inflammatory, antiviral, antifungal and antibacterial properties.
 Plus, the presence of polysaccharides and antioxidants in this plant helps provide immune-boosting benefits.
 Drinking aloe juice regularly is heart friendly too, because of the presence of B-sitosterol that prevents the cholesterol absorption in the system and aids in the lowering of triglyceride levels.
 Aloe vera also has strong laxative properties that work wonders when you are suffering from constipation.

 Well, that was all about the physical properties of this incredible plant.
 Keep reading to know the health benefits and process of how to make aloe vera gel.

-The Best Way To Prepare Aloe Vera Juice At Home
+The Best Way To Prepare Homemade Aloe Vera Juice